x4curt/simplified_library_system/README.md

 ## How To Use:
 ### Download Docker
-Download docker desptop or docker build tools to allow for docker containers to be built and and run.
+Download docker desktop or docker build tools to allow for docker containers to be built and run.
 ### Pull Repo
 You can either clone this repository using ssh or https or download the zip file to get the contents on your machine.
 ### Build Docker Image